mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 - Long form communication helps you think deeply and broadly.
 - Meetings should be a last resort.

+**Effective meetings**

 The last point brings me to next topic on how to run effective meetings if you are going to use them.
 Meetings aren't work.
 This social aspect of work is required for complex decision-making where no single person holds the entire context regarding a topic being discussed.
 Disciplined meetings are run by responsible players on the team to ensure no one's time is wasted.
 Tips on how you run meetings:

 - If you are in a managerial role—your job is to gather information, relay information or make a decision as a team.
 And everyone on the team is being paid to attend the meeting to make progress on items that need decisions.
 Regard attendance as showing up for work.
 - Consider yourself a *chairperson* of a meeting.
 You are responsible for the effectiveness of every meeting.
 If they are not running smoothly, the *chairperson* is to be blamed, not the attendees or the subordinates.